Utility Emergency-After Hours - 215-721-3520

 We appreciate your business!
 Whether you’re a new customer or returning customer to the Borough of Quakertown, we want to provide you with service as quickly and conveniently as possible.

 We can start service in your name as early as the next business day after completing a utility application.
+The application must be completed in full and signed by both the tenant and landlord.
 The completed application must be submitted along with a security deposit to start all services.

 The Borough of Quakertown requires a security deposit for tenants upon application of utility services pursuant to the Quakertown Borough Fee Schedule.
 Your security deposit will be put into an escrow account where it will earn interest.
 When a final bill has been produced, these escrow funds will be applied to your account.
 If you have a credit, a refund will be mailed to your forwarding address.
 If you have a final amount due, this bill will also be forwarded to your new address.